YiranJing/AWS-BigData-application/AWS_Forecast_GolfwithWeather/README.md

 ### DeepAR+ Recipe [details](https://docs.aws.amazon.com/forecast/latest/dg/aws-forecast-recipe-deeparplus.html#aws-forecast-recipe-deeparplus-how-it-works)
 Amazon Forecast DeepAR+ is a supervised learning algorithm for forecasting scalar (one-dimensional) time series using recurrent neural networks (RNNs).
 Classical forecasting methods, such as autoregressive integrated moving average (ARIMA) or exponential smoothing (ETS), fit a single model to each individual time series, and then use that model to extrapolate the time series into the future.
 A DeepAR+ model is trained by randomly sampling several training examples from each of the time series in the training dataset.
 Each training example consists of a pair of adjacent context and prediction windows with fixed predefined lengths.
-##### Advantage of DeepAR+ algo
+#### Advantage of DeepAR+ algo
-1. When your dataset contains hundreds of feature time series, the DeepAR+ recipe outperforms the standard ARIMA and ETS methods.
+1. When your dataset contains hundreds of feature time series, the **DeepAR+ recipe outperforms the standard ARIMA and ETS methods**.
 (Standard forecasting algorithms, such as ARIMA or ETS, might provide more accurate results on a single time series.)
 2. Each target time series can also be associated with a number of categorical features, since you can combine muptiple related time series data to it.
 3. The target time series might contain missing values(break point).
 DeepAR+ supports only feature time series that are known in the future.
 This allows you to run counterfactual "what-if" scenarios.
 4. Good for learning time-dependent patterns, such as spikes during weekends, as DeepAR+ automatically creates feature time series based on time-series granularity.